 In this teaching, I have attempted to give you a broad overview—a bird’s-eye view—of what the Bible teaches about giving money to God.
 I have given you only a few key Bible references about giving to God.
-There are literally thousands more biblical references about the subject.
+There are literally hundreds more biblical references about the subject.
 I hope that if you have really taken to heart the few references I have given you, that from now on God will open your eyes to see all the other references—as you read and study your Bible about cheerfully and generously giving money to God for the right reasons.

 I conclude this teaching by praying above all things that you will enjoy true success and genuine prosperity for your life journey wherever it takes you.
 I pray you will enjoy true success and prosperity depending on how and why you choose to give money to God, your attitude when you give, and your willingness to receive back from God after you’ve given.

 Before I close this teaching, I invite you to read a companion teaching on this website titled Acres of Diamonds.
 I won’t tell you much about it except to say that it’s an intriguing true story about giving money to God, about genuine success and prosperity, and miraculous ways in which God sometimes gives money back to people.